-Federal Highway Administration and Institute of Traffic Engineers provide this description that encompasses the many aspects of traffic calming:
+The Federal Highway Administration and Institute of Traffic Engineers provide this description that encompasses the many aspects of traffic calming:

 The primary purpose of traffic calming is to support the livability and vitality of residential and commercial areas through improvements in non-motorist safety, mobility, and comfort.
 These objectives are typically achieved by reducing vehicle speeds or volumes on a single street or a street network.
 Traffic calming measures consist of horizontal, vertical, lane narrowing, roadside, and other features that use self-enforcing physical or psycho-perception means to produce desired effects.